 · A difference in your bite

-These symptoms are serious and require immediate attention from Dr. Saunders or Dr. Dickson.
+These symptoms are serious and require immediate attention from Dr. Saunders.
 The sooner treatment is received for disease, the quicker the teeth and gums will heal.
 A professional periodontist provides the care necessary to prevent a worsened condition.

 One of the most beneficial treatment options available for gum disease is laser therapy.
-With the LANAP® procedure, Dr. Saunders and Dr. Dickson are able to remove the infected tissue, stimulating re-growth of healthy tissue, with a minimally invasive procedure.
+With the LANAP® procedure, Dr. Saunders is able to remove the infected tissue, stimulating re-growth of healthy tissue, with a minimally invasive procedure.
 In fact, 90% of the inflammation in your gums can be removed in just one LANAP® session.

 If you would like to learn more about the LANAP® procedure or to determine if you are a good candidate for this innovative solution that helps banish gum disease, give our office a call.
-Dr. Saunders and Dr. Dickson are available for a consultation to provide you with all the information necessary, to make this important decision about your oral health.
-Give us a call today at (540) 907-4060.
+Dr. Saunders is available for a consultation to provide you with all the information necessary, to make this important decision about your oral health.

 Monday: 8:00am - 5:00pm